qgis/QGIS-UG-India/content/case-studies/mapping-ancient-draining-system.md

 {{< content-start >}}

-# Digital Documentation of an Ancient Drainage System in Betalbatim, Goa using QGIS and QField with Ground Truthing
+# Digital Documentation of an Ancient Drainage System in Betalbatim, Goa using QGIS and QField

 This case study describes how **QGIS and QField** were used to identify, digitize, validate, and document a village-scale ancient drainage and water management system in Betalbatim, a coastal village in Goa.
 The project demonstrates the effectiveness of an **open-source GIS workflow** in uncovering hidden infrastructure assets and enabling evidence-based community governance.